View and organize the Microsoft Defender for Endpoint Alerts queue

 We've redefined the alert categories to align to the enterprise attack tactics in the MITRE ATT&CK matrix.
 New category names apply to all new alerts.
 Existing alerts will keep the previous category names.

-Filter the alerts based on the following Service sources:
+You can filter the alerts based on the following Service sources:

 - Microsoft Defender for Identity